shutterstock/public-api-javascript-sdk/docs/VideosApi.md

 Name | Type | Description
 ------------- | ------------- | -------------
- video_id | String| Show licenses for the specified video ID license | String| Show videos that are available with the specified license, such as `standard` or `enhanced`; prepending a `-` sign excludes results from that license page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort by oldest or newest videos first, defaults to newest <br/><br/>Valid values: "newest", "oldest"
+ video_id | String| Show licenses for the specified video ID license | String| Show videos that are available with the specified license, such as `standard` or `enhanced` page | Number| Page number, defaults to 1 per_page | Number| Number of results per page, defaults to 20 sort | String| Sort by oldest or newest videos first, defaults to newest <br/><br/>Valid values: "newest", "oldest"